-Let us take a trip around the box scores of our upcoming opponents in week 8.
+Let us take a trip around the box scores for BC's remaining six opponents.

 Duke 49, NC State 28.
 Despite the final score, all indications are that this was a Blue Devil beatdown.
 Duke quarterback Thaddeus Lewis absolutely torched the Wolfpack secondary en route to 5 passing touchdowns and 469 yards on 40-of-50 passing.
 Lewis also chipped in a rushing touchdown on the day.
 It was a day of firsts for the Blue Devils.
 Duke snapped a 20-game road losing streak in ACC play, and it was their first win in 11 tries against the Wolfpack, and their first win in Carter-Finley stadium since 1984.
 Russell Wilson led the way for the Wolfpack, throwing for 172 yards and a touchdown and rushing for 58 yards and another score.
 The story of the day, though, was the poor performance from the NC State secondary.
 If you want to read a good breakdown of how bad the NC State secondary has been playing, check out Backing the Pack's latest post.
 The Wolfpack are now 3-3, 0-2 ACC and need to win four of their remaining six games to get back to the postseason.
 NC State travels to Chestnut Hill this weekend, followed by the off-week before traveling to Tallahassee.